ampproject/amphtml/extensions/amp-youtube/amp-youtube.md

 **data-videoid**

-The Youtube video id found in every Youtube video page URL.
+The YouTube video id found in every YouTube video page URL.

 For example, in this URL: https://www.youtube.com/watch?v=Z1q71gFeRqM, `Z1q71gFeRqM` is the video id.

 **data-param-***

-All `data-param-*` attributes will be added as query parameter to the youtube iframe src.
-This may be used to pass custom values through to youtube plugins, such as whether to show controls.
+All `data-param-*` attributes will be added as query parameter to the YouTube iframe src.
+This may be used to pass custom values through to YouTube plugins, such as whether to show controls.

 Keys and values will be URI encoded.
 Keys will be camel cased.

 - `data-param-controls=1` becomes `&controls=1`

-See [Youtube Embedded Player Parameters](https://developers.google.com/youtube/player_parameters) for more parameter options for youtube.
+See [YouTube Embedded Player Parameters](https://developers.google.com/youtube/player_parameters) for more parameter options for YouTube.

+**common attributes**

+This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.

 ## Validation